yandex/porto/porto.md

 Values which represents text masks works as **fnmatch(3)** with flag FNM\_PATHNAME:
 '\*' and '?' doesn't match '/', with extension: '\*\*\*' - matches everything.

+## Labels

+Container could have user-defined labels and associated values.

+Label and value may use only symbols allowed for container names.
+Spaces and '/' are not allowed.

+Label must be in format PREFIX.name.
+Label max length is 128 symbols.
+PREFIX must be 2..16 UPPERCASE A-Z chars.
+Prefixes PORTO\* are reserved.

+Value max length is 256 symbols.
+Empty value removes label.

+Each container may have up to 100 labels.

+Use "Y" and "N" for boolean values and "." as placeholder.

+For count, size, speed, time use bytes, bytes/second, seconds as decimal integers without suffixes in label and value.
+Other types must be defined by labels suffix: \_ms, \_ns, \_cores.

+Do not keep full file paths in label values: users could be in different chroots.
+Short file names are ok.

+All labeles are stored as property **labels**.
+Access via properties **labels[PREFIX.name]** and **PREFIX.name** works as well.

+Set and inherited labels could be read as **labels[.PREFIX.name]**

+Porto provides API for label lookup, atomic compare-and-set, atomic increment and notifications.

 ## Context

 * **command** - container command string